visit-dav/visit/src/doc/tutorials/Scripting.rst

     output_movie = "streamline_crop_example.wmv"
     encoding.encode(input_pattern,output_movie,fdup=4)

-Rendering each time step of a Dataset to a Movie
+Rendering each time step of a dataset to a movie
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This example assumes the aneurysm.visit database is already opened.